civo/terraform-provider-civo/docs/resources/ssh_key.md

 # civo\_ssh_key

-Provides a Civo SSH key resource to allow you to manage SSH keys for Instance access.
+Provides a Civo SSH Key resource to allow you to manage SSH keys for instance access.
 Keys created with this resource can be referenced in your instance configuration via their ID.

 ## Example Usage